-All three of my Gravelys are L8s, with electric start.
-Two have the optional governor.
+All of my Gravelys are L8s, with electric start and the optional governor.
 The one I use around the home place spends most of the Summer and Fall with a 40" two-blade lawn mower mounted, except for spells cultivating the garden with the rotary tiller, or mowing brush and tall weeds with either the 30" heavy-duty mower or the 48" sickle bar.
 As Winter approaches, I switch to my 1952-type square chute snowblower (with homebrew drift cutters) and put on the tire chains.
 Come Spring, there may be a little more brush clearing before I need to prepare the garden and start mowing the lawn again.

 I'm slowly typing this in - sorry, no pictures

-This was originally started around 1995 as the Model D and L Gravely Network by Craig Seabrook, with a photocopied newsletter called Old Gravelys .
-It has since been re-organized as the Gravely Tractor Club of America, and publishes The Gazette quarterly (name changes presumably due to trademark pressure from Ariens/Gravely).
-Recently, this shifted from a color photocopied effort to glossy paper.
+This was originally started around 1995 as the Model D and L Gravely Network by Craig Seabrook and Fred Kuntz, with a photocopied newsletter called Old Gravelys .
+It has since been re-organized as the Gravely Tractor Club of America, and publishes The Gazette quarterly.
+In the mid-2000s, this shifted from a color photocopied effort to glossy paper.
 They also organize summer get-togethers referred to as Mow-Ins.
-The 2006 Mow-In will be August 11-12th in Brilllion, WI.
-There's no web site listed in the current Gazette, so:
+The GTCOA web site is hosted by Ariens/Gravely.